 Nahual Spirit aims to become a strong business for several families of the area in the future.

-Airport to stations: walk out of the airport and get any bus to San José downtown, that cost about $1, get off in Torre Mercedez stop and walk 400 meters north to Pulmitan de Liberia Station or get a cab to Caribeños Station to get the Deldu bus to La cruz.
+Walk out of the airport and get any bus to San José downtown, that cost about $1, get off in Torre Mercedez stop and walk 400 meters north to Pulmitan Liberia Station or get a cab to Caribeños Station to get the Deldu bus to La cruz.